-There are some common things you can assure:
+There are some common things you should insure:

 - The venue is accessible for individuals with mobility issues and the tables/chairs are arranged to allow a scooter or wheelchair to maneuver easily

 - Close proximity to accessible restrooms